 It’s important to keep an eye on it since a gradual decline could mean future trouble for your business.

 Your gross profit (or gross margin) is the money you make directly from selling products and services, minus the cost of sales.
 It doesn’t include indirect cost of sales such as rent and marketing.

 You can calculate your gross profit as a percentage of revenues using the following formula:

-To learn about more about cash flow management and read real-life entrepreneur stories, download your free copy of BDC’s eBook Master your Cash Flow: A Guide for Entrepreneurs.
+To learn about more about cash flow management and read real-life entrepreneur stories, download your free copy of BDC’s guideTaking Control of Your Cash Flow: A Financial Management Guide for Entrepreneurs..